-Liquidity risk is the risk that (1) Vesteda will not be able to refinance maturing debt funding, or (2) if debt is refinanced, the maturity and interest rate of the financing will have a significant unplanned adverse effect on Vesteda's cash flow and liquidity position.
-In addition, (3) Vesteda must at all times meet its obligations under the loans it has taken out including the interest cover ratio and loan-to-value covenant.
+Liquidity risk is the risk that (1) the Fund will not be able to refinance maturing debt funding, finance committed pipeline, or is not able to finance Redemption Available Cash, or (2) if debt is refinanced, the maturity and interest rate of the financing will have a significant unplanned adverse effect on the Fund's cash flow and liquidity position.
+In addition, (3) the Fund must at all times meet its obligations under the loans it has taken out including the interest cover ratio and loan-to-value covenant.

-Vesteda limits these risks by conservative use of loan capital, ensuring sufficient headroom under its financial covenants and fixing at least 70% of its interest rates in order to mitigate adverse effects of interest rate volatility.
+The Fund limits these risks by conservative use of loan capital, ensuring sufficient headroom under its financial covenants and fixing at least 70% of its interest rates in order to mitigate adverse effects of interest rate volatility.

-Vesteda's treasury department manages liquidity risk with the objective of ensuring that Vesteda has sufficient funds available to meet its financial obligations.
-As part of its treasury policy, Vesteda aims to have adequate though not excessive cash resources, borrowing arrangements and overdraft or standby facilities to enable it at all times to have the level of funds available it needs to achieve its business objectives.
+The Fund's treasury department manages liquidity risk with the objective of ensuring that the Fund has sufficient funds available to meet its financial obligations.
+As part of its treasury policy, the Fund aims to have adequate though not excessive cash resources, borrowing arrangements and overdraft or standby facilities to enable it at all times to have the level of funds available it needs to achieve its business objectives.

-Vesteda's objective is to maintain a balance between continuity of funding and flexibility.
-Vesteda uses a diverse range of financing instruments for its financing, through banks loans and capital markets.
-Debt maturities are chosen in line with the long-term character of Vesteda's assets, taking into account a good spread in the maturity profile of its debt portfolio.
+The Fund's objective is to maintain a balance between continuity of funding and flexibility.
+The Fund uses a diverse range of financing instruments for its financing, through banks loans and capital markets.
+Debt maturities are chosen in line with the long-term character of the Fund's assets, taking into account a good spread in the maturity profile of its debt portfolio.